 Since children often can’t talk about what’s wrong with them, caregivers should watch to see if the child has a dazed appearance, or becomes listless and easily tired.
 Irritability, excessive crying, a change in eating or sleeping patterns, or a loss of balance are also other key warning signs.
 If a child has a large head bump or bruise on any area other than their forehead, they should seek immediate medical attention.
 This is especially true for infants under a year old.

 Brain injury statistics are staggering and will likely surprise you.
 Some of them include:

 - Every 15 seconds, someone in the US will suffer a brain injury.

 - The estimated cost to treat someone with a brain injury over a lifetime is between $600,000 and $1.8 million.
 Severe TBIs average $4.5 million in lifetime care.

 - Brain injuries are the leading cause of death and disability among children and young adults.

-- Males are about 1.5 times more likely to sustain a brain injury than females
+- Men are 1.5 times more likely to sustain a brain injury than women.

-If your family needs advice about your legal options in the aftermath of a brain injury, contact an experienced Philadelphia medical malpractice lawyer.
-At McEldrew Young, we offer free consultations, and we can usually advance the expenses involved in the investigation and proof of your claim.
+If your family needs advice about your legal options in the aftermath of a brain injury, contact our experienced Philadelphia medical malpractice lawyers.
+At McEldrew Young Purtell Merritt, we offer free consultations, and we can usually advance the expenses involved in the investigation and proof of your claim.
 We only recover our expenses if we successfully resolve your claims through settlement or trial.
-Attorney Jim McEldrew has more than 30 years of trial experience with complex personal injury and brain injury litigation in Pennsylvania.
-Over the years, he has developed close working relationships with outstanding medical professionals, whose evaluation and expert conclusions about what caused your family’s injury will be an essential feature of your claim for damages.
-Get a free confidential consultation now by filling out our form or calling 1-800-590-4116 for an experienced birth injury lawyer’s advice.